 2020 Preliminary Engineering Report:

-The project is in the planning phase and the overall project description will include the complete replacement of the existing 0.42 Million Gallons per Day (MGD) pump station.
-Much of the mechanical equipment is more than 20 years old and is highly corroded.
-The existing electrical building is undersized to hold the new modern-day mechanical equipment.
-There is a plan to install a new fence, repave the access road and plant trees to obscure the pump station from view.
-The force main is quickly reaching the end of its useful life and needs to be replaced.
+The overall project description will include the complete replacement of the existing 0.42 MGD pump station.
+Most all the mechanical equipment is over 20 years old and is highly corroded.
+The existing electrical building is a little undersized to hold the new modern-day mechanical equipment.
+We also are planning to install a new fence, repave the access road and plant some trees to help “hide” the pump station.
+The forcemain is quickly reaching the end of its useful life and needs to be replaced.

-The old force main will be abandoned and a new force main along Fairfax County school property will be installed, then continue along Georgetown Pike and into Langley Lane to its new discharge point.
+We are planning to abandon the old forcemain and install a new forcemain along the Fairfax County School Property, then along Georgetown pike and into Langley Lane to its new discharge point.

 The project is located to the east of Langley High School and extends along Georgetown Pike.

-It is expected the new pump station and force main will serve the surrounding community for 50 years.
+It is expected the new pump station and force main will serve the surrounding community for at least the next 50 years.

 This project will be awarded to a qualified contractor through a competitive bidding process once design efforts are completed.
 Potential staging areas and access points off-site will be studied.
 All work will be supervised by Fairfax County staff.
 Every effort will be made to minimize disturbances and impacts to public and private areas.
 Careful consideration will be given to schedule construction activities to minimize interference with recreational activities.
 There will be no interruption to existing sanitary sewer service.

-The project estimate is $3.4 million.
-As of January 25, 2019, funding in the amount of $9,631,000 is available in Fund 690C69300, Project Number WW-000001-024, to fund this project.
-The Langley School pump station project is included in the FY 2021 – FY 2025 Adopted Capital Improvement Program (with future fiscal years to 2030) identified as the Sanitary Sewer Replacement, Rehabilitation and Reinvestment Program.
+The total project estimate is expected to be approximately $3.4 million.
+As of January 25, 2019, funding in the amount of $9,631,000 is currently available in Fund 690C69300, Project Number WW-000001-024, to fund this project.
+The Langley School PS Project is included in the FY 2021 – FY 2025 Adopted Capital Improvement Program (with Future Fiscal Years to 2030) identified as the Sanitary Sewer Replacement, Rehabilitation and Reinvestment Program.

-For more information please email Elizabeth Merin, Engineer II, Wastewater Design and Construction Division, Capital Facilities, Department of Public Works and Environmental Services, or call 703-324-5111, TTY 711.
+For more information, please email email@example.com Engineer II, Wastewater Design and Construction Division, Department of Public Works and Environmental Services, or call 703-324-5111, TTY 711.